thoth-tech/ThothTech-Documentation-Website/src/content/docs/teams-and-leadership/company-structure-and-objectives-t2-2023.md

+---
-# Company Structure and Objectives for 2023 TRIMESTER 2
+title: Company Structure and Objectives for 2023 TRIMESTER 2
+---

 ## Executive Summary